 This occupation includes positions concerned with advising on, administering, supervising, or performing work in the collection, analysis, evaluation, interpretation, and dissemination of information on political, economic, social, cultural, physical, geographic, scientific, or military conditions, trends, and forces in foreign and domestic areas that directly or indirectly affect the national security.
 These positions require a basic knowledge and understanding of one or more of the natural or social sciences, engineering, or military science, but do not demand, as a primary qualification requirement, full knowledge of the current state of the art.

 Intelligence work is often considered detailed, tedious and critical.

 Most employees work 40-hour weeks in an office setting.
 Shift work is available as well and an essential part of providing around the clock services.
-Many military frequently work weekends, holidays, and nights.
+Military personnel frequently work weekends, holidays, and nights.
 Critical skill personnel in an “essential” position are subject to work whenever mission dictates and they often work long hours during a heightened state of alert or world crisis/event.